-Working quickly, stir seeds into the sugar mixture.
+Working quickly, stir the seeds into the hot sugar mixture.
 Transfer immediately to the baking sheet, spreading as best you can with a spatula.
-Place the parchment or silicone mat on top as protection from the hot sugar, then use the palm of your hand to press the seeds into an even and thin sheet.
-(TIP: Use a rolling pin for thin, even pieces.)
+Place the buttered parchment or silicone mat on top (buttered side down, of course) as protection from the hot sugar, then use the palm of your hand to press the seeds into an even and thin sheet.
+(TIP: Finish with a rolling pin for thin, even pieces.)

 Still working quickly, with a knife, score the sesame candy into diamond-shaped pieces.
 Once the entire piece is marked, go back and cut clear through.
 (TIP: To skip the cutting step, let cool for 15 minutes.
 Lift the entire sheet off the baking sheet, break candy into pieces.)

 Store in layers separated by wax paper.